Free 15-Minute Q&As

 I now offer Zoom writing workshops.
 Appropriate for students in 4th through 7th grades, Let’s Get Specific, Let’s Get Creative encourages students through a variety of fun activities to use more vivid and descriptive verbs and nouns in their writing.
 In the second half of the workshop, we will create a verbal add-on story to learn about plotting, and then students will write and share creative stories of their own.
 The workshop runs about an hour and is most effective with 22 participants or less.

-Here is a recent endorsement for Polly's virtual teaching:
+Here is a recent endorsement for my virtual teaching:

 “Polly held several virtual writing workshops with our 5th and 6th grade students and exceeded our expectations in every way!
 She inspired and motivated our students, and they clearly felt engaged and interested during her program.
 We are eager to schedule her for a live event in the Fall of 2020.”